Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/layout/breakpoints.md

 ---
 layout: docs
 title: Breakpoints
-description: Breakpoints are customizable widths that determine how your responsive layout behaves across device or viewport sizes in Boosted.
+description: Breakpoints are customizable widths that determine how your responsive layout behaves across device or viewport sizes in OUDS Web.
 group: layout
 aliases:
   - "/layout/"